kamil-kaczmarek/ray-tune-micro-tutorial/README.md

 * Few more bits about _search algorithm_ and _scheduler_ - to better define how tuning should progress.

 # Where to start?
 * First, make sure that you have an environment ready.
-Please follow the instructions on [Setup an environment](environment_setup.md) page (5 minutes read).
+Please follow the instructions on [environment setup](environment_setup.md) page (5 minutes read).
 * Once your env is ready, go ahead and start [ray_tune_micro_tutorial.ipynb](ray_tune_micro_tutorial.ipynb).

 # What to do next?